quanteda/tutorials.quanteda.io/content/basic-operations/corpus/docvars.markdown

 ## Assigning document-level variables

-`docvars()` also allows you to create or update document variables.
+`docvars()` also allows you to create a new variable or update an existing one, by assigning a value to it.
+Here we derive a new `Century` variable from the existing `Year` variable.

 ``` r